fred-aghq/manifesto-atm-test/README.md

 Did I overengineer the heck out of this?
 I sure did!

-The test spec felt somewhat like Laravel would make things a bit too easy, and invite itself to lazy coding, so I've made an effort to show off both my knowledge of Laravel and  approach to cleaner coding.
+The test spec felt somewhat like Laravel would make things a bit too easy, and invite itself to lazy coding, so I've made an effort to show off both my knowledge of Laravel and approach to clean code.
 I had the time to have a mini-hackathon and had some fun with it.

 This application is dockerised, including a mysql container (with an ephemeral volume).